GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

-However, utilizing $H$ is computationally infeasible and expensive as it requires calculating and storing second-order derivatives.
+In practice, the Hessian matrix $H$ is computationally infeasible as it requires calculating and storing second-order derivatives.
 We leverage the Fisher Information Matrix $F$ as the surrogate.
-Specifically, $F$ is defined as the covariance matrix of the gradient of the log-likelihood function with respect to the parameters $\theta$, quantifying the sensitivity of the model's predicted probability distribution to small changes in $\theta$.
+Specifically, $F$ is defined as the covariance matrix of the gradient of the log-likelihood function with respect to model parameters $\theta$, quantifying the sensitivity of the model's predicted probability distribution to small changes in $\theta$.
 According to Rame et al. \cite{fisher}, $F$ approximates $H$ with probably bounded errors under regular conditions.

-In practice, since the full $F$ involves an expectation over all possible outputs, the empirical Fisher Information $\tilde{F}$ is typically utilized as an efficient approximation \cite{empirical_fisher}.
+However, since the full $F$ involves an expectation over all possible outputs, the empirical Fisher Information $\tilde{F}$ is typically utilized as an efficient approximation \cite{empirical_fisher}.
 Formally, $\tilde{F}$ is denoted as:

-where $N_d=|\mathcal{V}_{{rec}_{\mathcal{V}_d}}|$ is the node size of $\mathcal{G}_d$.
+where $N_u=|\mathcal{V}_{u}|$ is the node size of $\mathcal{G}_u$.